michaelschulte/EADMSummerSchool/README.md

 You will work on your tasks in 5 groups [Groups.md](https://github.com/michaelschulte/EADMSummerSchool/tree/master/Groups.md).

 - We will ask you to read a few papers in preparation.
 The number of papers is intentionally kept low so that you actually will read them!

+    - For the Mouse-tracking workshop: [Kieslich et al., 2018](../3_literature/Kieslich2018.pdf)
+    - For the Stewart keynote: Bhatia, S., & Stewart, N.  (in press).
+[Naturalistic multiattribute choice](../3_literature/Bhatia2018.pdf).
+Cognition.
+    - For the Fiedler keynote: no reading!
+    - For the Hertwig keynote: Hertwig, R., Hogarth, R. M., & Lejarraga, T. (2018).
+[Experience and description: exploring two paths to knowledge](../3_literature/Hertwig2018.pdf).
+Current Directions in Psychological Science.
+Advance online publication.
+    - For the Jenny keynote: As preparation please also checkout the Harding center webpage on [fact-boxes](https://www.harding-center.mpg.de/en/fact-boxes) and [algorithms](https://www.harding-center.mpg.de/en/harding-center/projects-and-collaborations/algorithms-for-clinical-use).

 - Each group will plan, register, setup, run, analyse and present an experiment using Mouse-Tracking.
 Most of this work will be done during the first three days of the summer school.
 Presentations will be on Saturday afternoon.
 - The groups (in a little different setup so that we have four instead of five groups) will introduce one of the keynote speakers.
 Group 1 + r.i.kodapanakkal will introduce Stewart; Group 2 + thomas.woiczyk -> Fiedler; Group 3 + agnieszka.kitkowska -> Hertwig); Group 4 + cathrin.schoedler -> Jenny